cube2222/jql/README.md

 ]
 ```

-Also, because _null_ is not truthy, and _elem_ returns null if it encounters missing fields or indices, you can use _filter_ to get rid of wrong-schema data:
+Also, because _null_ is not truthy, and _elem_ returns _false_ if it encounters missing fields or indices, you can use _filter_ to get rid of wrong-schema data:
 ```
 > cat test.json | jql '("countries" (filter ("eu_since")))'
 [